-[1] See Mill, Autobiography, p.
+[62.]See Mill, Autobiography, p.
 161, and compare Mill, Three Essays on Religion, pp. 44, 45.
+[Editor's note: The second half of this footnote was added in the second edition.]

-[1] The word "imperialism" has, it has been well remarked by my friend Mr. Bryce, undergone a change of signification.
-In 1865 imperialism meant Cæsarism (i.e. an autocracy like Louis Napoleon's), as opposed to constitutional government, and was always used with an unfavourable connotation.
+[63.]
+The word "imperialism" has, it has been well remarked by my friend Mr. Bryce, undergone a change of signification.
+In 1865 imperialism meant Caesarism (i.e. an autocracy like Louis Napoleon's), as opposed to constitutional government, and was always used with an unfavourable connotation.
 In 1905 imperialism means the wish to maintain the unity and increase the strength of an empire which contains within its limits various more or less independent States.
 The expression is as applicable to the inhabitants of the United States as to the subjects of the British Crown.
 It is used sometimes with a favourable, sometimes with an unfavourable connotation.

-- [1] Brougham, Historical Sketches, Lord St. Vincent, p.
-307. - [2] Memoirs of an Ex-Minister (ed.
+[64.]Brougham, Historical Sketches, Lord St. Vincent, p.
+307.

+[65.]
+Memoirs of an Ex-Minister (ed.
 1885), p.
+260.

-260. - [1] The Political Writings of Richard Cobden, 1886, pp. 24, 25 (1835). - [2] Ibid. p.
-2, Letter of 1836. - [3] Ibid. pp. 242, 243.
+[66.]
+The Political Writings of Richard Cobden, 1886, pp. 24, 25 (1835).

+[67.]Ibid. p.
+2, Letter of 1836.

+[68.]Ibid. pp. 242, 243.

-[1] In nothing is this change more visible than in the difference between the tone of Lewis's Government of Dependencies, published in 1841, and the tone of the Introduction to the same work, in the excellent edition published by my friend, Mr. C. P. Lucas, in 1891.
+[69.]In nothing is this change more visible than in the difference between the tone of Lewis's Government of Dependencies, published in 1841, and the tone of the Introduction to the same work, in the excellent edition published by my friend, Mr. C. P. Lucas, in 1891.
 Among the possible advantages of possessing dependencies, Lewis mentions the "glory which a country is supposed to derive from an extensive colonial empire," but he dismisses this point at once in a few contemptuous sentences.
 His editor can hardly understand this contempt, and finds the answer thereto in the assertion that the use of a colony to England cannot be measured by its present or marketable value.
 The contrast is the more instructive because both the writer and the editor of the Government of Dependencies must be held men of cool judgment and of sound sense, and write with the advantage of practical acquaintance with our colonial administration.
-A sane imperialist joins issue with a sane Benthamite;-the difference in their point of view marks the opposition between the ideas of 1841 and the ideas of 1905.
+A sane imperialist joins issue with a sane Benthamite; the difference in their point of view marks the opposition between the ideas of 1841 and the ideas of 1905.

-[1] This expression has at least three meanings, or aspects, all of which are combined in the minds of its devotees:
+[70.]
+This expression has at least three meanings, or aspects, all of which are combined in the minds of its devotees:

-- (1) The habit or practice of examining the growth or history of laws, institutions, customs, or opinions. - (2) The desire and attempt to make discoveries in the history of mankind analogous to the discoveries made by means of investigation and experiment in the sphere of natural science.
+1. The habit or practice of examining the growth or history of laws, institutions, customs, or opinions.

+2. The desire and attempt to make discoveries in the history of mankind analogous to the discoveries made by means of investigation and experiment in the sphere of natural science.